Optimal Partitioning for Dual-Pivot Quicksort: Analyzing the Additional Cost Term

-That means that for each of the first $i \leq n - n^{3/4}$ levels, we are with very high probability in a \emph{good node} on level $i$, because the deviation from the ideal case that we see a small element with probability $s/(n-2)$ is at most $1/n^{1/12}$.
-Thus, for the first $n - n^{3/4}$ levels the contribution of the sums of the probabilities of bad nodes is not more than $o(n)$ to the last summand in \eqref{eq:10000}.
-For the last $n^{3/4}$ levels of the tree, we use that the contribution of the probabilities that we reach a bad node on level $i$ is at most $1$ for a fixed level.
+That means that for each of the first $i \leq n - n^{3/4}$ levels with very high probability we are in an \emph{on-track node} on level $i$, because the deviation from the ideal case that we see a small element with probability $s/(n-2)$ is $n^{2/3} / (n - 2 - i) \leq n^{2/3}/n^{3/4} = 1/n^{1/12}$.
+Thus, for the first $n - n^{3/4}$ levels the contribution of the sums of the probabilities of off-track nodes in \eqref{eq:10000} is at most $n^{11/12}$.
+For the last $n^{3/4}$ levels of the tree, we use that the contribution of the probabilities that we reach an off-track node on level $i$ is at most $1$ for a fixed level.